IOTPaySDK/IOTPay-iOS/README.md

 <br />

-Next, enter the follow line to initiate the pod:
+Next, enter the follow line in Terminal to initiate the pod:
 ```
 pod init
 ```